How to access

 The National Soils Database (NSD) is a 'point' database containing descriptions of about 1,500 New Zealand soil profiles, together with analytical data on their chemical, physical, and mineralogical characteristics.
 The information is obtained from physically sampling and observing the soil on site.

 The National Soils Database (NSD) is a crucial part of our legacy soil data in New Zealand.
 The first database was created in the 1980s and contained records back to the 1950s.

-The NSD is available through the National Soils Database Data Viewer or by contacting the person listed at the bottom of this page.
+The NSD is available through the National Soils Database Viewer or by contacting the NSDR team (see bottom of this page).

 Using the National Soils Database Viewer you can search for sites using either a Site ID number, by New Zealand Soil Classification, e.g. soil order, by land use, by date, and by location.
 Site reports comprise locality and landform data, soil classification, soil profile morphology, and a subset of soil chemical and particle size analysis.

 The new system: NSDR

 With a renewed focus on the importance of soils information and associated funding successes, Manaaki Whenua is building a next generation, world-class soils observation data system since 2015.

 The resulting National Soils Data Repository (NSDR) is a versatile soil observation database that now hosts the original NSD, plus a growing number of 'legacy' and more recent soil datasets.